mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/nifi/1.0.0-1.9.2/managing/index.md

 ## Backing up

-The DC/OS {{model.techName }} framework allows you to back up your DC/OS {{model.techName }} application to Amazon S3.
+The DC/OS {{ model.techName }} framework allows you to back up your DC/OS {{ model.techName }} application to Amazon S3.
 The following information/values are required for backup.

 1. AWS_ACCESS_KEY_ID
 1. AWS_SECRET_ACCESS_KEY